slavabez/PHP_Docker_Dev_Environment/README.md

-## PHP Docker environment tailored for SilverStripe
+## PHP Docker environment tailored for PHP

-Use this boilerplate to quickly get started with a new SilverStripe site using Docker containers.
-Also works for other PHP 5.6 sites
+Use this project to quickly get started with a new PHP site using Docker containers.
+For SilverStripe development, use the "silverstripe" branch.

 ### Requirements